 ACADEMIC RESEARCH AWARD PROGRAM

-The mission of the Friends of Coronado Historic Site (FCHS) is to support the conservation and restoration of historical assets, aid in the development of museum exhibits, and to promote, through community outreach, the historical and cultural significance of the Coronado and Jemez Historic Sites - including the ancestral pueblos of Kuaua and Gíusewa, the Coronado Expedition, and the Mission of San Jose de los Jemez.
+The mission of the Friends of Coronado Historic Site (FCHS) is to promote and assist with the conservation and restoration of historical assets, aid in the development of museum exhibits, and promote, through community outreach, the historical and cultural significance of the Coronado and Jemez Historic Sites - including the ancestral pueblos of Kuaua and Gíusewa, the Coronado Expedition, and the Mission of San Jose de Los Jemez.